imReker/FlutterHomeWidget/README.md

 2. Flutter render engine on Android has bug on handling transparent image, details: https://github.com/flutter/flutter/issues/73036

 # Render mode
-This project uses 2 different of methods to render a widget:
+This project demonstrated 2 different methods to render a widget:

 **1. UI Mode**

-In UI Mode, flutter engine is initialized with a separate `main` Dart function and run a separate App to display UI of widget.
+To render Home Widget, a new instance of flutter engine will be created, and run a new Flutter App to display UI of widget from a separate [`main` Dart function](https://github.com/imReker/FlutterHomeWidget/blob/6c279d87965457d9f057e3213c181c6db2721c29/lib/main.dart#L21).

-The UI is rendered by the background renderer, a Bitmap of UI screenshot will be taken and show in the widget.
+The Widget UI is rendered by the background Flutter renderer, bitmap screenshots will be taken on native side and show in the Home Widget.

 PROs: